polynetwork/dev-docs/new_chain/relay_chain/relay_chain_development.md

 ## 2. Development Specifications

-There are four steps to be implemented for the verification method.
+There are four steps to implement for the verification method.

-### Step1.
+### Step 1.
 Adding a router for your chain

 When importing your chain to Poly Chain, you should firstly add a router for your chain in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/utils/params.go#L43).

-### Step2 Implementing the interface of block header synchronization
+### Step 2.
+Implementing the interface of block header synchronization

-- First, corresponding handler should be added in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/header_sync/entrance.go#L62).
+- First, the corresponding handler should be added in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/header_sync/entrance.go#L62).
-- Second, implement the method for the interface of HeaderSyncHandler, as shown in follows:
+- Second, implement the method for the interface of HeaderSyncHandler, as shown below:

 ```go
 type HeaderSyncHandler interface {